uriahsanders/NOHTML/README.md

 Note, that you have to make the myNOHTMLsite.js file yourself.
 You can change the file to be called whatever you like.

 ###Can I haz example?
 Sure!
-There is a live example located [here](http://uriahsanders.github.io/examples/NOHTML.html).
+There is a live example located in the source [here](http://uriahsanders.github.io/examples/graph.html).
 And here's the code for that example:
 ```
 var _ = NOHTML; //use whatever prefix you'd like